-- Set expectations for lesson plan submission prior to observation. - Set expectations for professional behaviors, appearance, confidentiality, and attendance. - Track their attendance at their sites and ensure time logs are accurately kept. - Provide observation notes to both the candidate and cooperating teacher. - Submit observation notes in a timely manner. - Communicate with Field Experience Office in case a student is struggling. - Review and complete the final evaluation rubrics, forms, and TPEs. - Assign a final grade. - Write a recommendation letter upon candidate's request.
+- Set expectations for lesson plan submission prior to observation. - Set expectations for professional behaviors, appearance, confidentiality, and attendance. - Track their attendance at their sites and ensure time logs are accurate. - Provide observation notes to both the candidates and their cooperating teachers. - Submit observation notes in a timely manner. - Communicate with Field Office in case a student is struggling. - Review and complete the final evaluation rubrics, forms, and TPEs. - Assign a final grade. - Write a recommendation letter upon candidates' requests.